monsdar/katacoda-scenarios/conan/step3_createlib.md

 Consuming packages with your application is easy, but let's be honest: Most of what we're doing happens within libraries.
-So let's dive in and see how Conan is helping us with that.
+So let's check out how Conan is helping us with that.

 One major thing gets introduced now: Instead of a `conanfile.txt` we'll be working with a `conanfile.py`.
-This is the main way you'll be working with Conan, for libraries as well as for applications.
+This is the main way you'll be working with when using Conan, for libraries as well as for applications.

 Using a `conanfile.py` unleashes the full power of Conan.
 This file contains not only the dependencies and their options, but also allows you to
 * ...acquire additional source files
 * ...automate your build
 * ...perform tests
-* ...package everything up for others to reuse and that's just the tip of the iceberg here!
+* ...package everything up for others to reuse
+* and that's just the tip of the iceberg here!

 Let's have a look how our lib looks like:
 * The header contains a simple class.
 The only method returns our previous _Hello World_: `hellolib/source/hello.h`{{open}}